ATLAS muon track measurement

 - anomalies in the distribution that might indicate a bias in the detector or in the data

 - clues about particles that result from collisions behave in ATLAS and the LHC.

 Students should be divided into small groups, preferably of two.
 Each group should have a tally sheet.
 They should study the sheet before beginning.

 - Work with a partner.
 Teams of two are best for this measurement.

 - Open HYPATIA-w2d2 and find the data assigned by your teacher from one of the 80 groups listed (group_01 to group_80).
 View the screencast for help.
 (If you do not have a teacher or a physicist working with you, e-mail us for assistance choosing a dataset - the sooner the better.)

 - Advance through the events, only stopping for dimuons.
 Dimuon events have two long tracks that pass beyond ECal (the green zone in the event image) and usually as far as or beyond the Muon Chambers (blue/white plates in the image).
 All else is treated as background.

 - For each dimuon event, look at each muon track in the forward (x-y) view on the left and measure angle PHI from the +x axis (horizontal axis, right side) on the left, end-view image.
-PHI runs all the way around the beamline (z axis) from 0 to 360 degrees.
+PHI is always positive and runs all the way around the beamline (z axis) from 0 to 360 degrees.